OPIS Market News

 Gross rack-to-retail margins over the course of this decade have started to grow and in some periods of the year quite significantly.
 The firming of margins over time has brought the axiom “40 cents is the new 20 cents.”
 Between 2014 and 2019, annual gross rack-to-retail margins averaged from about 22-24cts/gal, but that has all changed over the past five years.

-Over time, gasoline price margins tend to be unremarkable.
-Investors accustomed to quarterly reports that tout 20% to 40% gross margins for technology firms don’t get excited by the very limited returns on fuel.
+Over time, retail gasoline margins tend to be unremarkable.
+Investors accustomed to quarterly reports that tout 20% to 40% gross margins for technology firms don’t get excited by the very limited returns on wholesale gasoline prices.
 However, the margin environment has been getting more attention of late and not only does it capture investors eyes, but also refiners and oil majors that left the retail side of the business some 20 years ago have become more involved through joint ventures.

 Before 2020, profit margins on retail gasoline would barely crack 10%, more recently it is common to see that percentage rise to nearly 15% of the price of gasoline.